3Dmondo/PtVzzlePrison/README.md

 The fist block represents the solution; like the input file there are N rows, and each row has M integers in [0, 1] with the ones representing the solution path.

-The second block id the cost of the solution (the sum of the ones).
+The second block is the cost of the solution (the sum of the ones minus one).

 The third (optional) block contains two integers in ([0, N-1], [0, M-1]) of the opened wall.
 If no wall was opened, the block is missing.